 Piero Fattori is a partner of Gianni, Origoni, Grippo & Partners, based in the Rome office.
-He is a recognised expert in Italian and EC competition law as well as in Italian competition law procedure often assisting companies and multinationals before the Italian Competition Authority and administrative court in charge of reviewing the Authority's decisions and before civil courts in private antitrust litigation.
+He is a recognised expert in Italian and EC competition law as well as in Italian competition law procedure.
+He has often assisted companies and multinationals before the Italian Competition Authority and administrative court in charge of reviewing the Authority's decisions and before civil courts in private antitrust litigation.

-Mr. Fattori is former Head of the Italian Competition Authority's Legal Service and former officer at CONSOB.
+Mr. Fattori is former Head of the Italian Competition Authority's Legal Service.
 He graduated from the Law School of Rome University.

 Mr. Fattori regularly lectures on European and Italian competition law and often participates as speaker at conferences and seminars.
 He has written numerous articles on antitrust and competition law topics and has co-authored an authoritative book on the application of Italian competition Law.
-He is a member of the Rome Bar.
+Mr. Fattori is a member of the board of the Italian Antitrust Association (AAI).
+He is also a member of the Rome Bar.